-Pedro Regas was an actor who made a successful career for himself in film.
-In his early acting career, Regas appeared in such films as the Wallace Beery action flick "Viva Villa" (1934), the western "West of the Pecos" (1934) with Richard Dix and "The Traitor" (1936).
+Pedro Regas was an actor who graced the silver screen many times throughout his Hollywood career.
+Regas's earliest roles were in film, including "Viva Villa" (1934) with Wallace Beery, the western "West of the Pecos" (1934) with Richard Dix and "The Traitor" (1936).
 He also appeared in "Tiger Fangs" (1943).
-He continued to work steadily in film throughout the forties and the sixties, appearing in "South of the Rio Grande" (1945), "Viva Zapata!"
-(1952) with Marlon Brando and the crime drama "The Hell With Heroes" (1968) with Rod Taylor.
-His work around this time also included a part on the TV movie "Cutter's Trail" (1969-1970).
-Film continued to be his passion as he played roles in the Don Stroud action movie "Angel Unchained" (1970) and "Flap" (1970).
+He kept working in film throughout the forties and the sixties, starring in the Duncan Renaldo western "South of the Rio Grande" (1945), the biographical drama "Viva Zapata!"
+(1952) with Marlon Brando and "The Hell With Heroes" (1968) with Rod Taylor.
+His work around this time also included a part on the TV movie "Cutter's Trail" (CBS, 1969-1970).
+In the latter half of his career, he tackled roles in the Don Stroud action picture "Angel Unchained" (1970) and the Anthony Quinn adventure "Flap" (1970).
 Regas last appeared in "Wild Women" (ABC, 1970-71).
 Regas passed away in August 1974 at the age of 77.